30 Things You Can Organize in Under 30 Minutes

 In the time it takes to bake brownies, you can tackle one of these surprisingly simple organizing projects and see instant results.

-Small projects, big results
+Small organizing projects, big results

 Once that task is done, tidy the rest of the space by designating a spot for everything you store there.
 Use hooks for house keys, a basket for your wallet, and another organizer for incoming mail.
 Once you know where everything needs to go, it’s easy to keep the area clutter-free.

 Your coat closet is one of those places where you stash random things when you don’t want to deal with them.
 Take 30 minutes and deal with them now.
 A neatly arranged closet will allow you to see what you have so you can use what you own.
 As you clear everything out, group items into categories, like outerwear and seasonal.
-Then, make a pile of things to be given away.
+Then, make a pile of things to be resold or given away.
 (Just be sure to check the pockets of jackets first.)
 For newly cleared shelves, add a set of organizing boxes.
-Pro tip: Ones with clear windows are best since they allow you to see what’s inside.
+Pro tip: Boxes with clear windows are best since they allow you to see what’s inside.